-Located in the beautiful and sunny Western Bay of Plenty, Matahui School is small independent primary school located on Matahui Rd, 10 minutes south of Katikati and 20 minutes north of Tauranga.
+Matahui School is a small rural independent primary school located on Matahui Road, in the beautiful Western Bay of Plenty.
+The school is situated 10 minutes south of Katikati and 20 minutes north of Tauranga.

 Matahui School recognises that everyone has individual strengths and learns in different ways.
 We keep our class sizes small and incorporate a broad range of learning styles in our day-to-day curricular activities.
 Our small class sizes and individualised learning style allows students to develop an understanding of their own particular strengths and get the most out of their learning.
 Matahui School’s unique formula for teaching delivers sound academic results and develops confident, competent, motivated and empathetic young people.

 Matahui School understands and embraces diversity.
 Everyone is welcomed and included at the school.
 Matahui School’s core values are an integral part of our students daily learning, and our group discussions, artwork, songs, role-play and student presentations at assemblies all serve to reinforce our students’ understanding of our values and ethos.
 This results in a connected student community where our older students act as role models to our younger students, helping them to develop a strong sense of what is right and appropriate in our school community.

 "How empowering for my son to know that someone has his back, whenever he needs it, without having to go to a teacher."

 “When my son had a disagreement with one of his classmates, he went to find his big buddy in the playground.
 His big buddy helped the younger ones to talk things through.
 ‘Wow’, I thought – ‘How empowering for my son to know that someone has his back, whenever he needs it, without having to go to a teacher; and how empowering for his big buddy, as an 11 year old, to know that he is able to bring people together to negotiate a peaceful solution.’
 And when my son is older – yes, he will do the same.
 How do I know?
 Because that’s just how things work at Matahui.”